How to Cure Hunchback with Yoga, Yoga Asanas for Kyphosis

 Using braces for long can weaken the not being used spinal muscles which is a impediment in maintaining the healed hunchback after the brace is removed.

-Yoga as a physical therapy is very effective in relieving Kyphosis.
-Yoga works by strengthening the muscles responsible for holding the spine erect along with re adjusting the vertebrae back into position.
-Yoga asanas like the forward bends when alternated with the backward bends can align the individual vertebrae in its original form.
+Yoga as a physical therapy, yoga works unlike other workouts, is very effective in relieving Kyphosis.
+Yoga for spine works by strengthening the muscles responsible for holding the spine erect along with re adjusting the vertebrae back into position.
+Yoga asanas like the forward bends when alternated with the backward bends can align the individual vertebrae, if yoga techniques which work on the vertebrae are emphasised upon, in its original form.
 Yoga techniques which involve vertical stretching of the spine also benefit by replacing the spinal sections into their natural formation.

 Below is given the set of yoga techniques which are very effective in treating kyphosis.
 Clicking on them will take you to the details of the individual techniques.